Barbato History, Family Crest & Coats of Arms

 - Agostino Barbato, aged 35, who landed in America from Minturno, Italy, in 1907

-- Acholle Barbato, aged 28, who emigrated to the United States from Ginestra, Italy, in 1910
+- Acholle Barbato, aged 28, who immigrated to the United States from Ginestra, Italy, in 1910

 - Angiolina Barbato, aged 22, who landed in America from Ginestra.
 Italy, in 1910

-- Antonino Barbato, aged 2, who emigrated to America from Pinestra, Italy, in 1910
+- Antonino Barbato, aged 2, who immigrated to America from Pinestra, Italy, in 1910

 - Anna Barbato, aged 3, who settled in America from Secondyliano, Italy, in 1911